grelleum/SteelConnection/README.md

 # SteelConnection
 ##### version 0.8.0
-REST API access to Riverbed SteelConnect Manager.

-SteelConnection provides a wrapper object to simplify access to the Riverbed SteelConnect REST API.\
+SteelConnection provides a wrapper object to simplify access to the Riverbed SteelConnect REST API.

+* Create an object once and it remembers the URL and authentication.
+* All subsequent API requests are made via a single TCP connection.
-The SteelConnection object stores the SCM base URL and authentication so that you only need to pass in the resource and any required data.
+* Call the appropriate method and supply the resrouce path and any upload data.
-The SteelConnection object creates a Request session object that is used to send many API requests using a single TCP connection.
-These requests can accept either Python dictionaries or JSON formatted strings.
-SteelConnection returns a native Python dictionary or list based on the expected return value.
-The requests response object is always available as an attribute.

-Supports Python 2.7, 3.4, 3.5, 3.6
+* Accepts and returns native Python data - no need to convert to or from JSON.

 ##### BETA software:
 _actively working to simplify - some behavior expected to change before 1.0.0 release._

+## Supports:
+Python 2.7, 3.4, 3.5, 3.6

 ## Requires:
 Requests

 ## HOWTO:
 ```python